How To Start A Successful eCommerce Business In 8 Easy Steps

 - Get Feedback: Tap into your connections and current customer base to get feedback from site users.
 You can also find user information in your sitewide analytics.

 We know you value research (you made it to the end of this article after all).
 Keep it up and you’ll be well prepared as you enter the eCommerce industry.

-There is so much more that we couldn’t cover here, including marketing, shipping, and growth strategies.
-While we didn’t have room in this article, you can find all of that advice and more in our free, downloadable eBook: The Beginners Guide To Starting An Online Store.
+There is so much more that we couldn’t cover here, including site organization, order processing, and growth strategies.
+While we didn’t have room in this article, you can find all of that advice and more in our free, downloadable eBook: The Beginner’s Guide To Starting An Online Store.